Emmanuelmwiinga/Emmanuelmwiinga/README.md

 - 📫 How to reach me: ...
    Emmanuelmwiingaixii@gmail.com
 - ⚡ Fun fact about me ...
-   I watch too much anime for my own sake
+   I watch too much anime for my own sake and im a huge epic the musical fan
 <!--
 **Emmanuelmwiinga/Emmanuelmwiinga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.